anonployed/.github/profile/README.md

 [Here](https://app.airstack.xyz/) is a live example of how the Airstack entities are consumed.

 Developers are encouraged to explore the [Airstack Subgraphs](https://github.com/Airstack-xyz/airstack-subgraph) to learn more about our schemas and how to publish subgraphs to Airstack.
+Our work on Substreams are also here in this Github.